Abd-elr4hman/Autonomous-Industry-Intelligence-Report-Generation-Agent/readme.md

 To meet the functional requirements above I will use one of the AI agent frameworks outthere...

-Specifically I want a framework that implements the "Agentic" pattern, it needs to roughly be able to execute a loop that is can be terminated by an LLM output and should be able to provide cababilites like "tool usage" for an LLM.
+Specifically I want a framework that implements the "Agentic" pattern, it needs to roughly be able to execute a loop that can be terminated by an LLM output and should be able to provide cababilites like "tool usage" for an LLM.

-It should roughly be able to implement the following diagram in either event driven, graph execution or other:
+It should roughly be able to implement the following diagram in either event driven, graph execution or other manner:
 ![alt text](/documentaion_resources/agentic-pattern.png)

 a choice of framework that can Implement the agentic pattern will align and satisfy the functional requirements